 Everything we do, regardless of how small, matters!

-Now is actually a very exciting time, as people in all kinds of industries have rallied to drive innovation to combat climate change.
+Now is actually a very exciting time, as people in all kinds of industries have rallied in an effort to combat climate change.
 Manufacturers and designers in the furnishings business are working together to drive innovation toward more eco-friendly practices and materials.
 By making informed choices, you can have a fully sustainable and truly gorgeous home!